essxdevoured/intellimod/README.md

 ## Prerequisites

 - [Wrangler](https://developers.cloudflare.com/workers/wrangler/install-and-update/) 3.0 or newer.
-- A Cloudflare R2 bucket named `roblox-archive` containing the `aggregates/robot_counts.json` object (a JSON array of robot count records).
+- A Cloudflare R2 bucket named `roblox-archive` containing the `aggregates/robot_counts.json` object (a JSON document with an `updatedAt` timestamp and a `counts` map of pet names to quantities).
 - An OpenAI API key with access to the `gpt-4.1-mini` Responses model.

 ## Local development (Pages preview)